asceius/stars-of-fate/README.md

   `Yes, this is based on Jojo's Bizarre Adventure.`
 </details>

-This is a repository for welcoming and returning translators and bug reporters, as well as an archive for changelogs of published versions.
+This is a repository for welcoming and returning translators and bug reporters, as well as releases for open sourced demo builds.

 Want to become a translator?
-Join the [Discord Server](https://discord.gg/R69gW6A) and send a request of the language you could translate for in the #channel-name text channel.
+Simply create a fork of this repository and submit a pull request!

 Notice a bug in-game?
-Submit an issue [here](https://github.com/asceius/stars-of-fate/issues).
+Submit an issue [here](https://github.com/asceius/stars-of-fate/issues) or post it in the #『bug-reports』 channel in our [Discord Server](https://discord.gg/R69gW6A).